katetetojn/katetetojn.github.io/_posts/2025-01-04-glass-bridge-monte-carlo.md

   background-color: #f9f9f9;
 }
 </style>

-**What are the odds of the players surviving Squid Game's glass bridge challenge, if they actually followed the rules?**

 By this I mean players go in the exact order as they are assigned, so no jumping ahead, refusing to go, or pushing others off.
 To answer this question, I created a statistical simulation of the glass bridge challenge in Python ([source code here](https://github.com/katetetojn/glass-bridge-monte-carlo)).